bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-07-03-wild-strawberries.md

 pdf: '2021-07-03-wild-strawberries.pdf'
 ---

-_On the 20th of February, Ingmar Bergman delivered an address at the  Swedish Film Academy.
+_On the 20th of February 1960, Ingmar Bergman delivered an address at the  Swedish Film Academy.
 The following tribute to Victor Sjöström is a slightly abridged translation of that address._

 No. I can’t compose a speech in memory of Victor Sjöström.
 I suspect he would smile with the utmost irony if he could see me making such a speech.